 This entire trade closes after the 7-day options expire as it has been backtested.
 Here is the link to the custom strategy only available to Trade Machine members.

-RESULTSHere are the results over the last two-years in Lockheed Martin Corp:
+RESULTSHere are the results over the last three-years in Lockheed Martin Corp:

 The mechanics of the TradeMachine® are that it uses end of day prices for every back-test entry and exit (every trigger).